qdouble/angular-webpack-starter/README.md

 Use `npm run prod:build` for production build.

 To create AOT version, run `npm run compile`.
 This will compile and build script.
-Then you can run `npm run prodserver` to see it run;
+Then you can use `npm run prodserver` to see to serve files;

 There is a known bug of AOT not properly loading the routing configuration of lazy loaded modules https://github.com/angular/angular/issues/11075